Reclaiming Power: The Black Maternal Crisis

 AYA BIRTH & COMMUNITY WELLNESS

-LAUNCHING MARCH 2024
+LAUNCHING IN 2024

 'Aya' is the Ghanaian Adinkra symbol of endurance, independence, perseverance and resourcefulness.
-As North Carolina’s first Black-led birth and wellness center, we wanted the name of the business to embody that and signify the reclaiming of safe maternal and general healthcare for people of color.
+As North Carolina’s first Black-owned birth and wellness center, we wanted the name of the business to embody that and signify the reclaiming of safe maternal and general healthcare for people of color.

 Vision